 It is also used as the club badge by Stockport County FC.

-who on April 8th 2011 held a “Cheshire Flag Day” the club’s roots in the historic county of Cheshire.
+who on April 8th 2011 held a “Cheshire Flag Day” to celebrate the club’s roots in the historic county of Cheshire.

-Chester (the modern form of the arms awarded in 1977 include a border)
+Chester (the modern form of the arms awarded in 1977 includes a border)

 Congleton Crewe and Nantwich Ellesmere Port

 In many counties the arms of the council are excessively intricate and may not be particularly representative of the county itself – Dorset council’s three red lions of England and French fleur de lis, are such an example.
 For Cheshire however, the arms borne by the council have a very long standing association with and usage in, the county, there could be no other more appropriate flag for it than a banner formed of these arms.
 The Cheshire County Council itself was disbanded in 2009 but even prior to this and as with several other county councils, one version of a banner of its arms was made commercially available as the county flag of Cheshire, albeit without legal sanction!
 This actually flew at the Eland House headquarters of the Department for Communities and Local Government in 2011 to represent the county, clearly demonstrating the general consensus of the design’s de facto status as the county flag.